National Study of Health and Relationships (Natsal)

 NatCen will securely store your data, including personal identifiers, in line with ISO27001, ISO 20252 and Cyber Essentials Plus certification.

-The de-identified data will be held as a resource for use by professional, academic and social policy researchers for research and statistical purposes only.
-This dataset will be held on the UCL Data Safe Haven, which enables secure storage, handling and analysing of data under restricted access arrangements.
+The de-identified data will be held as a resource for use by professional, academic and social policy researchers for research, educational and statistical purposes only.
+This dataset will be held on a secure research server, which enables secure storage, handling and analysing of data under restricted access arrangements.

 Together with the previous Natsal survey datasets, a copy of the de-identified data will be securely deposited in the UK Data Archive, which is based at the University of Essex and operates under a licencing agreement.
 Researchers can register with the UK Data Archive to access Natsal data, which can only be used for genuine research for public interest and never for commercial gain.